Why We Built S.A.M.I. Around Multi-Agent Consensus

 The current orchestrator is a server-side, highly concurrent runtime.
 It works well and is the production path.
 A lower-level systems rewrite for the performance-critical hot path is a future workstream — the current runtime is not going anywhere soon.

 If you want to try the consensus system, download the S.A.M.I. desktop app and create an account.
-The orchestrator is the engine behind every agent run on paid plans.
+The orchestrator is the engine behind every agent run — from the Free mini-council up.